Add properties and leases

 Use templates for lease end, renewal notice, HVAC/filter, pest control, smoke detector, inspection, cleaning, turnover, or custom work.

 In-app notifications and email dispatch keep reminders explainable with delivery state and event history.
+An opt-in Telegram channel arrives at launch.

 Manorly keeps its public promises narrow and its product boundaries visible.